mycrl/librtc/README.md

 <br/>
 <br/>

 C bindings for Google Chrome WebRTC Native.
-Using c++ ABI in other programming languages is a very difficult thing, but most languages support interacting with stable C ABI, the meaning of this project is just that, abstract some commonly used structures and methods, and make other projects embed WebRTC Native is easier.
+Using C++ ABI in other programming languages is a very difficult thing, but most languages support interacting with stable C ABI, the meaning of this project is just that, abstract some commonly used structures and methods, and make other projects embed WebRTC Native is easier.

 ### License